runeharlyk/SpotMicroESP32-Leika/docs/1_components.md

 ## Electronics

-These are the electronics i used for mine and can easily be switched up to suit your Spot's needs.
+These are the electronics I used for mine, and they can easily be swapped to suit your Spot's needs.

 | Component                 | Specification                 | Required | Recommendation                                                                                          |
 | ------------------------- | ----------------------------- | -------- | ------------------------------------------------------------------------------------------------------- |